Nicaragua shootout raises specter of guerrillas

 “It’s a lie of the army and of the police to say they don’t exist or don’t have any political motivation,” Vigil said.
 “They are farmers who feel that their rights have been violated and have retaken up arms.
 There’s a return to thinking that the solution to problems is weapons.”

-Vigil said that sentiment could open space for drug cartels to recruit local support as they use the country’s Caribbean coast to move cocaine and other narcotics up to the U.S.
+Vigil added that such public sentiment may open space for drug cartels to recruit local support as they use the country’s Caribbean coast to move cocaine and other narcotics up to the U.S.

-The suspected guerrilla activity is taking place in the same northern and central parts of Nicaragua where Contra rebels had their bases of operations in the 1980s.
+The suspected guerrilla activity is taking place in the same northern and central parts of the country where Contra rebels had established their bases of operations in the 1980s.
 The new groups usually claim only 10 to 15 members, Petray said, but have been vocal.

-Rebel leaders Jose Garmendia, known as “Yajob,” and Santo Joyas, alias “Black Pablo,” spoke out in local media to accuse the government of not respecting the law and other perceived injustices, including the failure to distribute enough ID cards to citizens and an absence of electoral transparency.
+Rebel leaders Jose Garmendia, known as “Yajob,” and Santo Joyas, alias “Black Pablo,” have spoken out in local media to denounce what they say are injustices such as the government’s lack of respect for the law, the failure to distribute enough ID cards to citizens and an absence of electoral transparency.

-Both Garmendia and Joyas were killed during the past three years in still mysterious circumstances.
+Both Garmendia and Joyas were killed over the past three years in still mysterious circumstances.
 The police and army have yet to clarify any involvement they may have had in the deaths.

-Former Contra combatant Enrique Castillo said he leads a Miami-based group that sends medicine, clothes and other “humanitarian” aid to insurgent groups in Nicaragua.
-He said he didn’t know who was involved in Wednesday’s battle but believes it was a local uprising.
+Former Contra combatant Enrique Castillo said he leads a Miami-based group that sends medicine, clothes and other “humanitarian” aid to insurgent groups back in Nicaragua.
+He said he didn’t know who was behind Wednesday’s attack but believe IT WAS a local uprising.

-“They were clashes that were spontaneous, that weren’t instigated by anybody — simply the injustice and the repression generated by Daniel Ortega,” Castillo said.
+“They were clashes that were spontaneous, that weren’t instigated by anybody,” Castillo said, “simply the injustice and the repression generated by Daniel Ortega.”